AtlasSystems/ArchivesSpace-Aeon-Fulfillment-Plugin/Readme.md

     - Added hover text to the "Aeon Request" button when it is disabled.
 This text is accessible through screen readers.
     - Changed log statements to use the default Rails logger
+- **20190111**
+    - HTML tags are now being removed from all of the mapped values

 ## Configuring Plugin Settings